stall with various oriental spices in local bazaar

 The Flavors of Almedina is a culinary wonderland.
 Traditional Moroccan dishes, such as tagine, couscous, and pastilla, are expertly prepared here.
 The spices and flavors explode the senses.

-When hunger strikes in Almedina, the street food stalls offer a quick and delicious solution.
+When hunger strikes in Almedina de the, the street food stalls offer a quick and delicious solution.
 These culinary hotspots are the perfect places to embark on a gastronomic adventure through the district’s flavors.

 Moroccan Pancakes: A Satisfying Start